csc2430-master/Lab4-Starter/README.md

 ![Random Ship Placement](/images/image2.png)

 As you can see, when random ship placement is chosen, the user has to enter an integer for a "random seed."
 Different random seeds will usually give you different ship placements, but you get the same sequence of random numbers if you enter the same seed each time.
-Repeatability makes testing easier!
+Random ship placement makes the game more fun, but repeatability makes testing easier!

 Next, here's a screen shot for the first part of a run where manual ship placement was chosen:

 ![Manual Ship Placement1](/images/image3.png)

 We aren't going to show you the whole manual ship placement run because it's very "chatty".
-It displays the current ship configuration after you place each ship!
-Here's how the run ended:
+It re-displays the current ship configuration each time you place a ship on the grid -- you don't want to see all that!
+But, here's how the run ended:

 ![Manual Ship Placement2](/images/image4.png)

-If the user tries to enter a ship placement which doesn't fit within the 10x10 grid, or overlaps a ship that has already been placed on the grid, no placement is done and the grid is not updated in any way so that the user can try again.
+If the user tries to enter a ship placement which doesn't fit within the 10x10 grid, or overlaps a ship that has already been placed on the grid, no placement is done.
+No changes to the _Grid_ data structure should be made in these error situations.
+It's important that the user can continue on and try finishing adding ships.
 The following screen shot shows an example of how the user tried to add a ship that overlapped the first ship, and then tried to add a ship that would have extended outside the grid, and then finally entered a correct ship placement.

 ![Manual Ship Placement3](/images/image5.png)